spunnanithi/spunnanithi/README.md

 - ⚡ Other things I enjoy: **Weightlifting/Powerlifting, Sports, and Delicious Food**

-- 👨‍💻 All of my projects are available at [https://punnanithi-portfolio.vercel.app/](https://punnanithi-portfolio.vercel.app/)
+- 👨‍💻 All of my projects are available at [My Portfolio Website](https://punnanithi-portfolio.vercel.app/)

+- 📚 My personal blog is available at [MyDevJourney](https://mydevjourney.vercel.app/)

 - 📫 How to reach me **spunnanithi@gmail.com** OR **LinkedIn messaging**